Situated on the banks of the River Elbe, Hamburg is a historical port city that dates back to the 9th century AD.

 Where to Stay in Hamburg

 Looking for somewhere specific to stay?
 Check out our top picks for the best places to stay in Hamburg.
-We also have an epic guide to the best hostels in Hamburg.

 Best Hostel in Hamburg: Pyjama Park Schanzenviertel